amir168/MiNOVA/README.md

 - `kill`: Command to kill your mining process. **Modify this if you are not using ethminer!**
 - `path`: Path to the miner that should be launched. **Modify this!**
 - `reboot`: The command that is executed when a GPU is idle despite miner restart.
-- `restartApp`: Idle time in cycles (roughly seconds) until the miner process is killed and restarted.
+- `restartApp`: Idle time in cycles (one second default) until the miner process is killed and restarted.
-- `rebootRig`: Idle time in cycles (roughly seconds) until the entire machine is rebooted.
+- `rebootRig`: Idle time in cycles (one second default) until the entire machine is rebooted.
 - `core`: Core overclock amount in MHz.
+False to turn off.
-- `mem`: Memory overclock amount in MHz. *This should be **HALF** of what is shown in Afterburner!*
+- `mem`: Memory overclock amount in MHz. *This should be **HALF** of what is shown in Afterburner!*.
+False to turn off.
 - `power`: Power Limit in Watts (NOT percentage!).
+- `cycleInterval`: Time in seconds between "cycles".
+Default is one second.

 If you do not trust the packaged binaries, you can replace them with their original sources, as detailed below.